Waikiki is one of the world’s most

 This Oahu beach is one of the best spots to come watch a

-Trails!
-Take the 760 foot hiking challenge and climb to the

-of the summit of Diamond Head.
+Climbing Diamond Head is the most popular and exciting Oahu Hiking Trails!
+Take the 760 foot hiking challenge and climb to the top of the summit of Diamond Head.

 Make it up

 the 99 steps after the switch back trails and you'll be treated to some